Joe Harrington (broadcaster): Career

 In 2011, Harrington was appointed General Manager of Dublin's Sunshine 106.8 to coincide with the station's new brand and programming.
-He also presents Mellow Moments Monday to Friday 7pm-1am.
+He also presents Mellow Moments Monday to Friday 7pm-1am.and Sunshine Gold every Sunday 9am-3pm.

 In late 2016, Sunshine 106.8 in association with Sony Music Ireland, released an album entitled 'Sunshine presents Mellow Moments' 16 relaxing mellow songs selected from the show Mellow Moments presented by Joe Harrington.